 As indicated by the MQ research, "there are indications that ADHD and autism share some attentional features such as hyperfocus (e.g., Grotewiel et al., 2022), which is Conceptually very similar to the monotropic “attention tunnel” – namely the absorbing experience of focused attention, often to the exclusion of all else.
 It may be that monotropic attention is not only captured endogenously by individuals’ special interests but also exogenously by highly salient environmental stimuli - as has been observed in autistic children (Amso et al., 2014)".
 A research paper by Hanna Bertilsdotter Rosqvist and others entitled, Intensity and Variable Attention: Counter Narrating ADHD, from ADHD Deficits to ADHD Difference, The British Journal of Social Work, (2023) highlights both the positives (as shared in my online project Monotropism and Experiences of being Monotropic) and also some of the more challenging aspects of what they describe as 'intense and variable attention' for ADHDers.
 They report, "Our findings reveal the intensity and variable attention as sources of happiness, playfulness, creativity and recreation, as well as exhausting, limiting and subjected to feelings of shame and guilt, and even fear.".

-1. managing social situations - to help reduce anxiety
+managing social situations - to help reduce anxiety

-2. rumination and anxiety - likely to be increased in burnout
+rumination and anxiety - likely to be increased in burnout

-3. struggle with decision making - likely be increased in burnout
+struggle with decision making - likely be increased in burnout

-4. anxiety-reducing effect of special interests - likely increased time spent engaging in special interests
+anxiety-reducing effect of special interests - likely increased time spent engaging in special interests

-5. need for routines - likely be increased in burnout to reduce anxiety
+need for routines - likely be increased in burnout to reduce anxiety

-6. special interests - time and space to engage in special interests could help mental health
+special interests - time and space to engage in special interests could help mental health

-7. losing track of other factors when focusing on special interests - could be a respite from mental health issues and could help improve mood and well being
+losing track of other factors when focusing on special interests - could be a respite from mental health issues and could help improve mood and well being

-8. environmental impact on the attention tunnel - heightened sensory perception is often discussed in relation to burnout.
+environmental impact on the attention tunnel - heightened sensory perception is often discussed in relation to burnout.
 An awareness of the impact of the environment could benefit mental health outcomes

 Monotropism and Education For children and younger people (and those with learning disabilities), the monotropism questionnaire may need to be revised.
-However, this could have a great positive impact on educational outcomes.
+However, this could have a great positive impact on mental health and educational outcomes.
 A deeper understanding of autism, ADHD and monotropism (alongside other neurodivergences) would enable educators to tailor planning to meet monotropic needs in various settings.
 It could help improve education outcomes, too, for monotropic learners.
 There is an emerging wave of writing and research about the benefits of teaching through a.
 It could lens and planning a curriculum around individuals ' neurodiversity-affirming needs (including monotropic learners) rather than trying to fit the child into the curriculum.
 Rebecca Wood has excellent research and a valuable book for educators that explore this more in-depth, available here: Inclusive Education for Autistic Children: Helping Children and Young People to Learn and Flourish in the Classroom (2019).
 Summary

-The Monotropism Questionnaire is an excellent non-pathologising next step towards a greater understanding of monotropism, autism and ADHD.
-The potential outcomes from this initial research are tremendous in education, health, social care and mental health.
 However, most importantly, I feel the overwhelmingly positive response from the Autistic and ADHD community speaks volumes.
-Tens of thousands have responded to say how validated they think now, having a word and a concept to describe many aspects of the inner experiences of being autistic / ADHD.
-The benefits of further research into monotropism are immeasurable to enable those that resonate with this theory to feel understood, connected to others and have a feeling of things finally 'making sense'.
+Tens of thousands have responded to say how validated they now feel by having a theory (monotropism) to help describe the multidimensionsal aspects of the inner experiences of being autistic / ADHD.
+The benefits of further research into monotropism are vast, it is deeply resonating with so many autistic/ADHD people and is helping people feel more understood finally have a feeling of things 'making sense'.

 I am honoured to now be an affiliate for The Autistic Advocate, Kieran Rose.
 You may be interested in the courses below which will explore autism, masking, autistic identity, burnout and monotropism in more detail.